slawek87/linkedin-py/README.md

-# Linkedin-py
+# Introduction Linkedin-py

-Linkedin-py uses linkedin API to provide an easy-to-use Python interface for handle linkedin service.
+Linkedin-py uses linkedin API to provide an easy-to-use Python interface for handle Linkedin service.

 # Configuring your LinkedIn application